-There are many factors that can contribute to this.
+Many factors can contribute to this.
 Most of them are probably related to the social stigmatism that music and singing are just hobbies and you can’t make money or support your family with it.
 Hence people give up before they even begin.
-The funny thing about music and singing is that is part of our human soul and can’t be disregarded forever.
-Eventually, the love for music and signing captures the human spirit and people who always wanted to learn do.
+The funny thing about music and singing is that it is part of our human soul and can’t be disregarded forever.
+Eventually, the love for music and signing captures the human spirit, and people who always wanted to learn do so.

 The other factors why people often learn to sing later on in life is because of fear.
-The fear that they are not good enough, they fear they won’t be able to make a living from it and they fear rejection from their peers and other people.
-When a person gets older their mindset changes, that fear falls away, the love for singing and music takes over and they look for <class=”alternative-font”>fulfillment in their lives and find it from learning to sing.
+They fear that they are not good enough, they fear they won’t be able to make a living from it, and they fear rejection from their peers and other people.
+When a person gets older, their mindset changes, that fear falls away, the love for singing and music takes over, and they look for fulfillment in their lives and find it from learning to sing.

-All these factors and more come into the reasoning of why people learn to sing later on in life.
-However, the fact that they start and actually do it, is the main thing we should concern ourselves with.
+All these factors and more come into why people learn to sing later on in life.
+However, the fact that they start and actually do it is the main thing we should concern ourselves with.

-Our conclusion is that no matter your age, with the right amount of consistency, practice, motivation, determination, and perseverance you can learn to sing.
+We conclude that no matter your age, you can learn to sing with the right amount of consistency, practice, motivation, determination, and perseverance.
 You can be 60 years old and still learn to sing even if you think you are tone-deaf.

-If you want to have a career in singing then also remember that many famous singers only made it big after the age of 30.
-So, there is nothing stopping you from doing the same.
+If you want to have a career in singing, then also remember that many famous singers only made it big after 30.
+So, nothing is stopping you from doing the same.
 Also, remember that there are many different levels of being a professional singer, and having a number one hit single is not the only way to become a professional singer.
 There are many other avenues you can pursue.